EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 8
+## Version 8.0.5
+* Fix for external links not getting saved in EPPlus 8.0.4

 ## Version 8.0.4
 * SUMIFS, AVERAGEIFS and COUNTIFS sometimes miscalculate due to returning the incorrect addresses to the dependency chain.
 * Range.Sort did not sort update formula addresses in some cases.